Diesel Mechanics Diploma

 Upon the successful completion of the program students will:

-• Explain electrical and electronic terminology.
+• Use electrical and electronic terminology.

 • Identify hydraulic and pneumatic system components.